It has been 22 years since our company, Techno AP, was founded, and we

 Next, I proceeded to introduce our flagship model APU101 DSP.

-This DSP is meticulously crafted with carefully chosen operational amplifiers,
+This Digital Signal Processor is meticulously crafted with carefully chosen operational amplifiers,

 A/D converters, and power supplies.
 Despite my extensive experience, encountering